 Outright Gift

-You receive a charitable deduction for the full fair-market value of the unencumbered real estate.
-You may apply the deduction up to 30 percent of your AGI—in the year of the gift—with the five-year carryover provision.
-You avoid capital-gain tax on the appreciation you have in the property and there are no gift taxes.
-Because you have removed the property from your estate, you have also reduced your estate taxes.
+You receive a charitable income-tax deduction for the full fair-market value of the unencumbered real estate.
+You may apply the deduction up to 30% of your adjusted gross income—in the year of the gift—with the five-year carryover provision.
+You avoid capital-gain tax on the appreciation you have in the property, and there are no gift taxes.
+Because you have removed the property from your estate, you may also reduce your estate taxes.

 Bargain Sale